kyma-project/terraform-module/examples/kyma-on-btp-reuse-sa/README.md

  - make sure that your custom SAP IAS tenant is trusted on subbaccount level,
  - make sure that technical user (bot user) is added to the subaccount and is assigned a subaccount administrator role collection,
  - make sure the technical user is added to your custom SAP IAS tenant.
- - if you decide to use provider subaccount in order to create disposable references to existing, shared instances of stateful services  (via `BTP_PROVIDER_SUBACCOUNT_ID` environment variable ) the bot user would need to have `Subaccount Viewer` role collection assigned in the provider subaccount.

 ## Run
 Run the example: